128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-any    Failure to ping any probe-address brings state down. all    Failure to ping all probe-addresses brings state down.
+- any:    Failure to ping any probe-address brings state down.
+- all:    Failure to ping all probe-addresses brings state down.

 ## `configure authority router icmp-probe-profile probe-interval`